alexbecker/blogdown/Readme.md

  * `--footnote-prefix`: Defines a prefix for the `id`s of footnotes.
 Recommended if multiple output files are included in a single HTML page, to avoid `id` collisions.
  * `--footnote-index-from`: The index from which footnotes are numbered.
 Defaults to 0.
  * `--footnote-backlinks`: If this flag is passed, footnotes will be preceded by a caret linking back to the point where the footnote is referenced.
+ * `--em-dashes`: If this flag is passed, "--" will be replaced with "&mdash;" in text.

 ## Syntax